Artist Fatema Josh - A personal story

 My process usually involves experimenting with colors through various layers and undefined brushstrokes, leaving it for the viewer to create an imagination of his own.
 Having a vague vision in my mind beforehand helps me execute my paintings through a thoughtful process.
 I feel my work should convey happiness and positive vibes as compared to disturbing images from events around us regularly.
 I live in a fantasy world surrounded by dreamy visuals in my mind, hoping to express those ideas on my canvas.
 They’re mostly spontaneous ideas that mean something to me, touch my heart in many ways and I wish to share it with my viewers, so they could find their happy spot amidst my dreams and vision.
 I think we all need a space to calm our struggles and moods and to be able to connect ourselves into telling our stories beyond words, in a more wholesome and universal language.
 I seek that calm space in my work, inspired to deliver the same to the ones visualizing it.

-As a professional artist practicing in Houston for eight years now, my works have been acquired worldwide and commissions done for various clients, locally and internationally.
+As a professional artist practicing in Houston for 10 years now, my works have been acquired worldwide and commissions done for various clients, locally and internationally.
 I work with client specifications and budget and provide affordable payment solutions.
 I've also illustrated children's books and contributed to voluntary work in the community.

 I have frequently participated in group gallery shows in the Houston and Galveston area and have been curated into Juried competitions.
 Much recently, I was invited to spot in a commercial campaign empowering woman on National television by the Texas Woman's Hospital in 2018, in Houston.